 No roast meal is complete without roast potatoes.
 Tasty roast potatoes take elapsed time so preparing them needs to be the first task of preparing the meal.
 I start just after breakfast for a lunch-time roast.
 This does not mean that the meal will take all morning to prepare, just that I feel more in control if some things are done early.

 The potatoes need to be peeled in the normal way and cut into pieces.
 You will have to judge sizes yourself.
 Small pieces will be tastiest because there will be more crisp outside to soft inside, but larger pieces are more suitable for people who can't take a lot of fat or are likely to eat a lot.

 Remove the potatoes, drain them (but keep the potato water for the gravy) and leave them to cool and dry.
-If you leave out this step and try to roast the potatoes while still wet they will be too hot to handle for fluffing up and also take much longer to roast.
+If you leave out this step and try to roast the potatoes while still wet they will be too hot to handle for fluffing up and also take much longer for the outsides to get crisp.

 When cool enough to handle, fluff the outsides of the potatoes up if they need it.
 They may not, depending on the type of potato, but most types do.
 Use a fork to score all over their surfaces.

-About an hour and a half before serving, arrange the cold, fluffed up potatoes around the roasting meat, salt them if you like, and baste them with the hot fat in the roasting pan.
-If there is not enough fat, use your home-made dripping.
+About an hour to an hour and a half before serving, arrange the cold, fluffed up potatoes around the roasting meat, salt them if you like, and baste them with the hot fat in the roasting pan.
+If there is not enough fat from the meat, use your home-made dripping.